jQuery Datatables with AJAX in PHP

 Step 4: Server-Side DataTable Processing

-Now on the server-side we need a script handle the initial request to display records from database table and also handle searching and filtering.
-Create a file datatable-ajax.php for server-side processing that fetches the records from database based on provided parameters and return JSON format response with data.
-Steps to follow for server side datatable processing are:
+Now on the server-side, we need a script to handle the initial request to display records from the database table and also handle searching and filtering.
+Create a file datatable-ajax.php for server-side processing that fetches the records from the database based on provided parameters and returns a JSON format response with data.
+Steps to follow for server-side datatable processing are:

-• Define initial query for employees table and fetch all records.
+• Define an initial query for the employees table and fetch all records.

-• Add a WHERE clause and check if user passed anything to search fields.
+• Add a WHERE clause and check if the user passed anything to the search fields.

-• Append WHERE clause for each column in database table that should be searched for given value.
+• Append the WHERE clause for each column in the database table that should be searched for a given value.

-• Check if order/sort field was passed in request.
-Add graceful handle of order direction using ternary operator in case user passed anything other than ASC/DESC order.
+• Check if the order/sort field was passed in the request.
+Add a graceful handle for order direction using the ternary operator in case the user passed anything other than ASC/DESC order.

-• Check if length parameter is passed in request for pagination.
-Paginate the database records with LIMIT and OFFSET clause in query.
+• Check if the length parameter is passed in the request for pagination.
+Paginate the database records with the LIMIT and OFFSET clause in the query.

 • Establish a database connection.

-• Get total number of rows in table without any filter and limit clause.
+• Get the total number of rows in the table without any filter or limit clause.

-• Get total number of rows with filter but without limit clause.
+• Get the total number of rows with a filter but without a limit clause.
 This is the filtered records returned in response.

 • Define an empty array variable $rows for rows.

-• Loop through each employee fetched from database and add data to indexed array inside loop.
-You can modify the data as per your need.
+• Loop through each employee fetched from the database and add data to the indexed array inside the loop.
+You can modify the data as per your needs.

-• Finally return the $records array as JSON response.
+• Finally, return the $records array as a JSON response.

 datatable-ajax.php